VasuML07/MSNIT-CNN/README.md

 🧠 MSNIT-CNN

-Regularized Convolutional Neural Network for MNIST Digit Classification 📌 Overview
+Regularized Convolutional Neural Network for MNIST Digit Classification

-MSNIT-CNN is a structured and regularized Convolutional Neural Network built using TensorFlow and Keras to classify handwritten digits (0–9) from the MNIST dataset.
+A structured and regularized CNN built using TensorFlow and Keras to classify handwritten digits (0–9) from the MNIST dataset.

-This project emphasizes:
+This project focuses on clean architecture, proper regularization, stable optimization, and a practical inference pipeline — not brute-force experimentation.

+📌 Overview

+MSNIT-CNN demonstrates disciplined deep learning engineering:

-Clean CNN architecture
+Structured CNN architecture

 Overfitting prevention

 Stable optimization

-Practical inference pipeline
+Model saving & inference pipeline

-It demonstrates disciplined deep learning engineering rather than brute-force experimentation.

 ⚙️ What It Does